-On any given day the state of Georgia has legal custody of 7,500 to 8,500 child victims of abuse and neglect.
+On any given day the state of Georgia has legal custody of 7,500 to over 10,000 child victims of abuse and neglect.
 For these children, the state has stepped into the role of parent and has the statutory obligation to provide them with food, clothing, shelter, education, and medical care.
 Details about how the state must fulfill its responsibility to these children are enumerated in a complex combination of state and federal statutes, court decisions, state regulations, agency policies, and local practice.

 The manual briefly traces the development of child welfare policy in the United States and uses that as a context to examine Georgia laws and Department of Human Resources rules, regulations, and policies related to foster care.
 It concludes with potential remedies available when the state fails to live up to its responsibilities toward children in state custody.